microsoftgraph/microsoft-graph-docs-contrib/concepts/graph-explorer/graph-explorer-features.md

 ## Integrate UI components

-Graph Explorer includes several features to make implementing the user interface (UI) easier.
+Graph Explorer includes several features to make implementing the UI easier.
 Reuse these components in your apps too.

 ### Microsoft Graph Toolkit integration